robertreems/rvr.base/README.md

 source venv/bin/activate

 # Install the build module
-pip3 install dist/rvrbase-<VERSION AND THE REST OF THE FILE>
+pip3 install ./dist/rvrbase-<VERSION AND THE REST OF THE FILE>.whl

 #Run the example script
 python3 example.py